 Some people perform better under pressure.
-Set deadlines for yourself that make you jump into action, schedule them on your calendar, and reward yourself when you complete them.
+Set deadlines for yourself that make you jump into action.
+Then, schedule them on your calendar and reward yourself when you complete them.

 - Schedule the deadline in your calendar.

 Mix up your schedule with activities that jump-start your drive and elevate your spirit.
-You may want to go for a run, put on one of your favorite playlists to reenergize, or listen to something that inspires and motivates you.
+You may want to go for a run, put on one of your favorite playlists to boost your energy or listen to something that inspires and motivates you.

 At the end of the day, remember this: active procrastination is supposed to be fun, uplifting, and elevating.

-You probably subconsciously procrastinate a lot already and might even guilt trip yourself for it, so why not embrace it and make it your own?
-Truth is, if done well procrastination will reduce your error rate, eliminate unnecessary work, increase your productivity, and uplift your spirit.
+You probably subconsciously procrastinate a lot already, and maybe you even guilt trip yourself for it, so why not embrace it and make it your own?
+Truth is, if done well, procrastination will reduce your error rate, eliminate unnecessary work, increase your productivity, and uplift your spirit.